sutoiku/puffin/README.md

 - Support for both synchronous and asynchronous invocations
 - Query results returned as response to HTTP request, serialized on Object Store, or streamed through [Apache Arrow](https://arrow.apache.org/)
 - Query logs recorded on Lakehouse table in [Apache Parquet](https://parquet.apache.org/) format

+## Credits
+This project was initially inspired by this excellent [article](https://towardsdatascience.com/boost-your-cloud-data-applications-with-duckdb-and-iceberg-api-67677666fbd3) from [Alon Agmon](https://medium.com/@alon.agmon). ❤️